timsamoff/enclosure-pro/docs/DOCUMENTATION.md

 The Components Menu provides a list of many common enclosure components (potentiometers, switches, LEDs, etc.).
 When components are selected, they will appear in the center of the enclosure.

 #### 3. Design Canvas
 The Design Canvas is where components are placed on the enclosure.
-Components can be dragged and dropped anywhere on the Canvas, and can also be deleted.
+Components can be dragged and dropped anywhere on the Canvas.

+When a component is selected, an orange trash can icon will appear at the bottom right of the Design Canvas.
+Click this button to delete the selected component.

 Use the mouse right-click to pan around the Design Canvas space.